 The payment amount can be waived in exceptional circumstances only.
 This will be at the discretion of the Deputy Vice Chancellor (Research).

 8. Access to other CSU support schemes

-Staff in receipt of benefits under this Scheme remain eligible for support under a range of other CSU schemes, including SSP.
-They also remain eligible for the various University Research Centre, Faculty and School level support schemes targeting staff and HDR students.
+Staff in receipt of benefits under this Scheme remain eligible for support under a range of other Charles Sturt schemes, including SSP.
+They also remain eligible for the various University Research Institute, Faculty and School level support schemes targeting staff and HDR students.
 Detail of participation in such schemes would necessarily be included in the staff member’s employee development/probation review reports.